We've got your back.

 This indemnification covers 80% of any award, up to ten times the total value of your Quizzify contract, following a $5000 per-incident deductible.

-Quizzify 100% guarantees that it will be the most cost-effective employee engagement tool that you have, as measured by you (not us) using the Validation Institute’s Benefits Engagement Survey Tool.
+Quizzify 100% guarantees that we will be twice as cost-effective as an employee engagement tool than your average tool, as measured by you (not us) using the Validation Institute’s Benefits Engagement Survey Tool.

 Programs Should Do No HarmEmployee Health Program Code of Conduct: